christophertino/mindbody-brivo/README.md

 + Create a "Members" user group and add the GroupID to [.env](.env)
 + Create a Custom Field called "BarcodeID" of type "Text" and add the FieldID to [.env](.env)
++ Create a Custom Field called "Status" of type "Text" and add the FieldID to [.env](.env)

 ## Generating API Keys